suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/01-intro-to-c-sharp.md

 - Better to use `var`
 - `var` is used to type a variable implicitly
+- type is inferred from the value on the right of the expression

 ```C#
     var name = "Mark"; // typed to string